 Manufactured by V.E.B.
-Büromaschinenwerk Sömmerda, the Soemtron branded range of ETR22x calculators encompassed three variants, the ETR220, ETR222 and ETR224 a calculator with printout.
+Büromaschinenwerk Sömmerda, the Soemtron branded range of ETR22x calculators encompassed three variants, the ETR220, ETR222 and ETR224 (a model with printout capabilities).
 A possible fourth calculator, the 221, was seen in various sales literature of the period and does show and describe the type 221 printing calculator, but it is believed now to have only existed as a single machine for a publicity release (December 2009) in the Büromaschinen Lexikon, a German publication of the 1960's.
 That one machine was possibly the one delivered to Office and Electronic Machines (OEM) in London, the UK importers.

-This website is dedicated to the Soemtron electronic calculator range and came into existence when an old piece of equipment was received in 2007 from Prague in the Czech Republic, after a Google search for "core memory" during some idle research into the PDP-7 range of computers manufactured by the now defunct Digital Equipment Corporation.
-The unit duly arrived, but it was found to be in a very poor state, dirty, rusty and missing its power supply and top covers (photos).
-After a few days research and translating some German text off of the baseplate, we worked out what this old dirty corroded hulk was - a Soemtron ETR 220 calculator, which turns out to be a very interesting piece of early electronic calculator history from 1960's and 70's German Democratic Republic.
+Welcome to the only complete collection of Soemtron model ETR22x calculators, a collection which came into being after an old piece of equipment was received from Prague in the Czech Republic, following a Google search for "core memory" one day during some research into the PDP-7 range of computers manufactured by the now defunct Digital Equipment Corporation.
+The unit duly arrived, but it was found to be in a very poor state, dirty, rusty and missing its power supply and covers (photos).
+After a few days more research and translating some German text off of the baseplate, we worked out what this old dirty corroded hulk was - a Soemtron ETR220 calculator, which turns out to be a very interesting piece of early electronic calculator history from 1960's and 70's German Democratic Republic.

-Over time we have repaired and conserved our Soemtron 220 and eventually we hope to get this interesting piece of Eastern Bloc calculator history from the 1960's into full working order, once we can get a suitable power supply into her.
-Bookmark this page and come back from time to time for a visit and see how we are getting on.
-We have published and are updating full circuit diagrams (ein schaltplan) of the machine and its inner workings for those of you who are interested - not many probably !, but there again this is the Internet, see you again soon.
+Over time we have conserved our original Soemtron 220 and eventually we hope to get first piece of Eastern Bloc calculator history from the 1960's into full working order, once we can get a suitable power supply into her.
+Bookmark this page and come back from time to time and see how we are getting on.
+We have now published and are updating full circuit diagrams (ein schaltplan) of the machine and its inner workings for those of you who are interested - not many probably!, but there again this is the Internet, so we hope you drop by again soon.